danlee1213/Face-Recognition-App-Using-GoogleFaceAPI/README.md

 __Classification__ is determining whether a certain facial characteristic is present.
 For example, a face can be classified with regards to whether its eyes are open or closed.
 Another example is whether the face is smiling or not.

+## Brief explanation for each class
+__FaceActivity__: The main activity of the app which shows the camera preview.

+__FaceTracker__: Follows faces that are detected in images from the camera, and gathers their positions and landmarks.

+__FaceGraphic__: Draws the computer-generated images over faces in the camera images.

+__FaceData__: A data class for passing FaceTracker data to FaceGraphic.

+__EyePhysics__: Provided by Google in their Mobile Vision sample apps on GitHub, it’s a simple physics engine that will animate the AR irises as the faces they’re on move.

+__CameraSourcePreview__: Another class from Google.
+It displays the live image data from the camera in a view.

+__GraphicOverlay__: One more Google class; FaceGraphic subclasses it.

 Install app \SmileDetection\app\build\outputs\apk\debug\app-debug.apk